one1lion/Hololens_Experimenting/README.md

 ### Entry: 2019-11-19.1

 I did a little bit of research (watched one video) on using Git with a Unity project.
 It looks like the original .gitignore file I used is pretty decent.
 I'm going to continue the tutorials.
 To do this, I plan on creating a new Unity project in the repo and trying to do the steps from first tutorial after previewing what the next tutorial is going to be like.

+### Entry: 2019-11-19.2

+I ran into a bit of snag while trying to go through the next module (Azure Spatial Anchors tutorials).
+After performing all of the imports, I did not find the ButtonParent and ParentAnchor prefabs.
+I spent some time looking around and could not get this resolved.
+I also ran into a whole host of other issues, but finally got the second tutorial project back to a stable state and completed steps up through 6.
+I am going to start on the one that I glazed over in the first paragraph.
+It seems like the modules are not as accurate as they could be.